Advanced Forex Blog

 - If there is a high trade surplus – it is a sign of the country not taking full advantage of its position to trade in a global economy.

-- If low or redundant trading – possibility of debt and depreciation of the currency
+- If there is a low or redundant trading – there is a possibility of debt and depreciation of the currency.

-- Remains as a lagging signal whether in excess or redundant.
+- It remains as a lagging signal, whether in excess or redundant.

 - Indicates the amount of what it costs to borrow money.

 - These rates fluctuate based on the market and economic events.

 Salaries and Earnings

 - Earnings should increase as the cost of living increases.

 - If earnings decrease – it shows the reduction of employees, salaries, and hours – even in a healthy economy, businesses will take precautions by doing so.

 - A key indicator of the strength of the economy.

 - Indicates in percentage the number of people looking for employment in the entire workforce.